-Banks are under no general obligation to monitor customers’ accounts to prevent them from sending money to scammers.
+Banks are under no general obligation to monitor customers’ accounts to prevent them from sending money to scammers or making unwise decisions.
 Nor are they obliged to check that a reference used by a customer matches the account into which the funds are going.
 Banks should, however, act on any red flags that indicate a real possibility the customer is being scammed.
 We checked for any such warning signs but found none.
 Carolyn made all payments herself online to a NZ TransferWise account, from where the funds were sent overseas.
 No bank staff were involved in the payments.
 In our view, nothing about the payments themselves would have alerted the bank to the fact she was being scammed.
 We also checked her phone calls to the bank during the month in question and found nothing to suggest she was being scammed.
 On one occasion, she called the bank to ask it to reverse a payment but explained it was because she had paid the funds to the wrong account – a not unusual event.

 We concluded the bank was not responsible for the payments made to the scammer.Print this page